 What Is A Stock Option?

 A stock option gives its holder the opportunity to acquire company shares in the future.
 The price of the stock option is a predetermined price that is set when the option is issued.
 It is a right to buy a share, and until you exercise this right, you are not a shareholder.
-This predetermined price – the exercise price or strike price.
-It’s set at the time the option is awarded to the employee (the grant date) and remains fixed throughout the life of the option and until the option expires.
+This predetermined price is referred to as the exercise price or strike price.
+It is set at the time the option is awarded to the employee (the grant date) and remains fixed throughout the life of the option and until the option expires.
 It is simply the price that the option holder must pay to turn an option into a share.
 It is set to the Fair Market Value of a common share of the company at the time the option is awarded.
-That means that different employees that receive options at the same time will typically get options with the same strike price, but options awarded on different dates could have different strike prices.
+This means that different employees receiving options at the same time will typically get options with the same strike price, but options awarded on different dates could have different strike prices.

 How Long Is The Exercise Period?

-Every option has an exercise period, and so does your employee stock options.
-This period is the time window in which it can be exercised before it expires.
+Every option has an exercise period, including your employee stock options.
+This period is the time window in which your options can be exercised before they expire.
 The period is outlined in the company’s stock option plan and is generally the same for all company employees – most options expire 10 years after they were granted.
-Stock option plans also include a Post Elimination Period, or PTE.
+Stock option plans also include a Post Termination Exercise period , or PTE.
 The PTE is the period employees get to exercise their options after they leave the company (voluntary or not) and it is typically set to 30-90 days.
-So, when you’re thinking about your “true” effective exercise period, it’s really the earlier of 10 years from grant or 30-90 day of leaving the company to move to your next adventure.
+So, when you’re thinking about your “true” effective exercise period, it’s really the earlier of 10 years from grant or 30-90 day of leaving the company.

 How Long Is The Vesting Period?